Review of Mederma for Acne Scars

 Does Mederma work on Acne Scars?

 The research on the effectiveness of Mederma’s key active ingredient, onion bulb extract, is mixed, and much of it seems to focus on raised scars rather than the sunken or pitted marks often left by acne.
-A 2007 study on the effects of onion extract on hypertrophic (raised) scars found that the ingredient’s properties reduced inflammation on the skin’s surface, making scars less noticeable, and also affected the scar’s color.
+A 2007 study on the effects of onion extract on hypertrophic (raised) scars found that the ingredient’s properties reduced inflammation on the skin’s surface, making scars less noticeable, and also affected the scar’s colour.
 Although these results were favorable, this study concluded that the most effective therapeutic results were obtained when the onion extract was combined with silicone gel sheets.
 Another study from 2010 on the effects of onion extract on raised scars found “clinical improvement” on skin lesions after the topical gel was applied twice a day for 24 weeks.

 Is Mederma Better Than Silicone?